Guidance to government departments on the RPC's scrutiny process.

 In preparing your impact assessment, you should consider the relevant guidance and advice in the Better Regulation Framework Manual and, for impact assessments in particular, the HM Treasury Green Book.

 Guidance on what the Committee considers when scrutinising impact assessments can be found here.
-Previous examples of interesting or complex issues can be found in the RPC case histories available from departmental better regulation units.
+Previous examples of interesting or complex issues can be found in the RPC case histories and other RPC guidance can be found on our main guidance and case histories page.

-Arrangements for any pre-submission meetings should be made through your departmental better regulation unit.
+Arrangements for any pre-submission meetings can be made through your departmental better regulation unit or you can contact us directly here.

 Process following submission

-Once an impact assessment or triage assessment is submitted, the RPC operates an established, rigorous and consistent multi-stage assessment process.
+Once an impact assessment is submitted, the RPC operates an established, rigorous and consistent multi-stage assessment process.

 Cases are allocated to Committee members as leads, who work with at least two members of the secretariat (one policy lead and one economist).
 This helps ensure that there is a clear and shared understanding of the evidence that has been submitted and how it relates to the better regulation framework.
 A draft opinion is developed for each case, which is then subjected to a robust internal peer review process.

 Following the peer review process draft opinions are signed off by the Committee lead and the head of secretariat, prior to being circulated to the entire Committee for collective agreement.
 The Committee lead takes the draft opinion through the Committee review stage.
-Each stage of the process is intended to ensure that the proposal and the better regulation framework are considered fairly and consistently, drawing of the collective experience developed through the RPC’s consideration of nearly 2,000 submissions between 2011 and early 2014.
+Each stage of the process is intended to ensure that the proposal and the better regulation framework are considered fairly and consistently.

 The Better Regulation Framework Manual sets out expected turnaround times for the Committee.
 Full route impact assessments should receive an opinion within 30 working days.
 For particularly complex cases this can be challenging.
 However, for the majority of cases, the RPC is able to respond in advance of the deadline.

-The complete set of published red opinions can be found here.
+The complete set of published opinions can be found here.